Switching from Paper to Electronic Lab Notebook – Top barriers and solutions [Research]

 The process of scientific exploration and discovery is often unpredictable and not entirely linear, so an ELN would need to provide the flexibility to researchers to use it as best fits their needs.
 Besides flexibility, design and user experience of the software play the major role in reducing the time needed for the users to understand the software and actively use it on a daily basis.

-On the other hand, it is necessary that an ELN provides more lab-oriented functionalities than the generally used note keeping applications such as Evernote, OneNote and similar.
+On the other hand, it is necessary that when switching from paper to an ELN the chosen software provides more lab-oriented functionalities than the generally used note keeping applications such as Evernote, OneNote and similar.
 For example, the ability for the user to manage inventories, defining protocols and experiments, linking samples with results etc.

 Barrier 3 – Scattered data